rdfostrich/article-versioned-reasoning/content/abstract.md

 ## Abstract

 <!-- Context      -->
-RDF archives are used to store different versions of Linked Datasets The ability of querying over these versions is an active area of research, and allows for basic insights to be discovered, such as tracking the evolution of certain things in datasets.
+RDF archives are used to store different versions of Linked Datasets.
+The ability of querying over these versions is an active area of research, and allows for basic insights to be discovered, such as tracking the evolution of certain things in datasets.